 The TRX Suspension Trainer is the ideal choice for travelers or anyone who does not want or cannot train in a gym.
 The training system couples effectiveness with practicality, making it a viable alternative to traditional and more expensive training methods.

-This means that you do not need a spotter to help you in case of failure, as you do not risk to get stuck under a barbell loaded with plates, ensuring faster progression.
+This means that you do not need a spotter to help you in case of failure, as you do not risk getting stuck under a barbell loaded with plates, ensuring faster progression.

-However, it requires a period of adjustment to get familiar with these unusual drills, so we recommend to seek the help of a professional suspended body weight workout coach at least to start with, before you can go solo.
+However, it requires a period of adjustment to get familiar with these unusual drills, so we recommend seeking the help of a professional suspended bodyweight workout coach at least to start with before you can go solo.